GFA-DIU/OpenSource4Impact/docs/cost_estimates.md

 - **Project Managers:** Responsible for coordinating the project and ensuring it meets its objectives.
 - **Training Coordinators:** Responsible for planning and organizing initial training sessions.
 This role can be often covered by the technical staff in smaller projects.
 However, if training is needed for a large number of people, then its organization is best concentrated within one specfic coordinator.
-- **Risk Managers:** Responsible for conducting initial risk assessments and developing contingency plans.
+- **Risk Managers:** Responsible for conducting initial risk assessments from things like licenses, security or external or dependendies.
+This role is especially important for complex projects with a lot of stakeholders and dependencies as it allows for a more proactive proactive approach to managing risks.
 - **Compliance Officers:** Responsible for ensuring compliance with regulations and managing audits.
 This role is ideally covered by the client/partner itself, as they have the best understanding of their internal requirements.
 - **Change Managers:** Responsible for accessing the needed organizational changes in the early build phase and as a main task supporting the organizational change needed alongside the introduction of a new solution such as human process changes, changes of roles and communication structures, etc.